pimpale/todo-app/frontend/frontend-architecture.md

 This problem, unfortunately, has no out of the box solutions.
 We'll have to include the React-Async library ([documentation](https://github.com/async-library/react-async)).
-While React-Async has a lot of functionality, the piece we're most interested in is the <Async> Element.
+While React-Async has a lot of functionality, the piece we're most interested in is the `Async` component.
 Let's look at an annotated working example of what we wanted to do.